scorpiolegacy/RoboControl/README.md

 # RoboControl
 This is an android app which can control robot using DTMF and Bluetooth.
-There are different working modes like remote-control, tilt-control and speech controlled.
+There are different working modes like remote-control, tilt-control and speech-control.
 Contribution to improve this application is very much welcomed.